modxcms/tinymce-rte/README.md

 # TinyMCE Rich Text Editor
 [![LICENSE](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](./LICENSE)

-### TinyMCE Rich Text Editor
-TinyMCE is a platform independent web based Javascript HTML WYSIWYG editor.
+TinyMCE Rich Text Editor TinyMCE is a platform independent web based Javascript HTML WYSIWYG editor.
 It allows non-technical users to format content without knowing how to code.
 This package is based on the TinyMCE 4.

+To rebuild the MODX skin locally, you have to run the grunt build task.
+This downloads the TinyMCE files, installs the TinyMCE grunt workflow and builds the TinyMCE files and the MODX skin.
+The skin could be modified with the `Variables.less` and the `MODX.less` files in `src/modx`

 ## Change Log

+__1.4.0__
+- Build the modx skin with the internal tinymce grunt workflow
+- Extend/Fix the modx skin styles
+- Fix an issue with the table tool buttons

 __1.3.4__
 - The modx skin extends the lightgray skin, that way the css changes in the lightgray skin are available after a TinyMCE update